ibm-cloud-docs/vpc/managing-placement-groups.md

 {: #view-placement-group-details-terraform}
 {: terraform}

-You can view details about a placement group, such as the placement group name, assigned resource group, placement group ID, location, date placement group was created, and the specified placement group strategy.
+You can view details about a placement group, such as the placement group name, assigned resource group, placement group ID, location, date that the placement group was created, and the specified placement group strategy.

-You can retrieve the details a placement group in your {{site.data.keyword.vpc_short}} by using Terraform.
+You can retrieve the details of a placement group in your {{site.data.keyword.vpc_short}} by using Terraform.

 The following example retrieves details for a single placement group with an ID of `ibm_is_placement_group.is_placement_group.name`.